 The design cycle is presented in this course to students as a straightforward; design, build, and test framework.
 Each of these phases is expanded to highlight specific actions taken at each step.
 The design phase is expanded to: 1) defining the problem with research, interviews, and observations and 2) collecting information to synthesize the function, attributes, and specifications that can be used to assess whether a solution meets a user’s needs.
 The build phase is expanded to: 3) image what potential solutions could be and then choose the most promising to 4) develop into a plan, prototype, or product.
 The test phase is expanded to: 5) measure a response from a proof-of-concept, benchtop, animal, human, or other experiment and 6) improve the design as a result of studying the results and implementing changes.
 [Arushri - Is there any reference for my simplistic design, build, test framework?]

-Ideation often starts with inspiration and imaging what kind of form or structure a solution might have.
+Ideation often starts with inspiration and imagining what kind of form or structure a solution might have.
 Realizing that a large volume of ideas are necessary to produce a single good idea, brainstorming [6] is a process that helps spark the development of new ideas and creates innovation by connect existing ideas.
 While many methods of brainstorming exist, only 4 techniques were emphasized in this team-based challenge.
 The 6-3-5 method [7] was modified for a group of 4 but still involved each student writing down 3 ideas on a worksheet for 5 minutes and then passing the worksheet to the next team member so that after 20 minutes there were 48 ideas generated.
 The theme of biological inspiration was used to trigger unstructured brainstorming by using the website asknature.org [8], where ideas inspired by nature are linked to engineering designs or principles.
 An example of biologically inspired design would be the how timber beetle larvae inspired the chain saw [9].
 Mind mapping [Arushri - find reference] was used as a framework to structure brainstorming in different areas and identify unexplored gaps; for example, a mind map could be created based on engineering disciplines and ideas related to mechanical or electrical engineering would be explored and a gap of chemical engineering ideas could be identified.
 Finally, brainstorming was stimulated, in general, by asking the following question: “How might we …?”
 [Arushri - find reference], which emphasized practical ideas that focused on how a solution would be solved.
 For example: How might we create suction to remove hard objects from an ear canal?

 Throughout the design process, prototypes are useful tools to communicate ideas and test working solutions [10,11].
 To encourage active learning some capstone design courses embed short duration design challenges; for example, in the form of a bootcamp [12] or an introductory exercise for team-building at graduate-level [13].
-[Arushri – see if you can find other examples of “prototyping” exercises/challenges].
+[Arushri – see if you can find other examples of “prototyping” exercises/challenges].A product teardown exercise is used in a first year engineering design course where students in teams bring a small appliance from home, e.g. a kettle, microwave, coffee maker, radio, etc. and take it apart to understand the components that compose of the appliance and how they work together to provide the product’s function.
+This is the first activity in the course and aims to inspire students when they go on to design their own solutions.

 3. METHODOLOGY